West End Collegiate Church

 The West End Collegiate Church is a church on West End Avenue at 77th Street on Manhattan's Upper West Side.
 It is part of The Collegiate Reformed Protestant Dutch Church in the City of New York, the oldest Protestant church with a continuing organization in America.
 The Collegiate Church of New York is dually affiliated with the United Church of Christ (UCC) and the Reformed Church in America (RCA).
-The West End Collegiate Church is listed on the U.S. National Register of Historic Places.
+The building is listed on the U.S. National Register of Historic Places.

+The building is also used as a Meetinghouse for The Church of Jesus Christ of Latter-day Saints, who signed a temporary lease to use it due to the remodel of the Manhattan New York Temple and Stake Center.

 History

 West End Collegiate was built as part of the rapid development of the Upper West Side in the late nineteenth century—from country estates to an urban neighborhood of town houses and, later, apartment buildings.
 On October 16, 1890, the Consistory of the Collegiate Church instructed the "Committee on a new church site west of Central Park" to price several plots of land of a minimum size of seven lots.
 The Committee purchased four lots on West End Avenue and three lots on 77th Street for $89,000.
 A building committee was formed and construction began in 1891.
 The building stood complete in the fall of 1892 and dedicated on November 20, 1892.
 On November 19, 1892, The Reverend Henry Evertson Cobb of West Troy, New York was called to become the first minister of the Church.

 During World War II the church was a center for the Dutch refugee and relief effort; Princess Juliana of the Netherlands visited twice during the war.

 The church buildings were designated a New York City Landmark in 1967 and listed on the National Register of Historic Places in 1980.

+The Church of Jesus Christ of Latter-day Saints signed a lease in January 2024 to share use of the facility with the West End Collegiate congregation while the Manhattan New York Temple and Stake Center are under remodel.